Frequently Asked Questions

 How do I pick the right therapist?

-All of our providers have different styles—structured, relational, and always client-centered.
-During your intake process, we’ll help match you with the therapist who’s the best fit for your needs and goals.
+Our therapists each bring a distinct style: structured, relational, and always client-centered.
+During your intake process, we'll help match you with the therapist who's the best fit for your needs, goals, and personality.
+You can also browse our team page to read about each therapist's background and specialties

 How often are therapy sessions?

 Most clients begin with weekly 50-minute sessions.
-As you grow, we can move to biweekly sessions or adjust the frequency to fit your needs.
+As you make progress, we can move to biweekly sessions or adjust the frequency to fit your needs and schedule.

-Yes!
-We offer both in-person sessions in our La Jolla office and secure telehealth sessions for clients located in California.
+Yes.
+We offer secure telehealth sessions for clients located anywhere in California.
+Telehealth is available for individuals and couples.

 Do you see couples as well as individuals?